 The Northern Suburbs Rapid Transit System was opened in 1992 and provides the principal public transport spine for the district.
 The 29 kilometres railway extends from the Perth Station to Burns Beach Road along the Mitchell Freeway, deviating into the Joondalup City Centre, providing residents with a direct rail connection to Perth and other parts of the Metropolitan Region.
-Together with integrated bus routes, the System has considerably improved the region's public transport capabilities, and as the Joondalup City Centre grows, it is expected that there will be a significant increase in public transport use to and from the City Centre.
+Together with integrated bus routes, the System has considerably improved the regions public transport capabilities, and as the Joondalup City Centre grows, it is expected that there will be a significant increase in public transport use to and from the City Centre.

 Land is reserved in the Metropolitan Region Scheme to provide for the future northern extension of the railway and it will be important for the City to continue to support the State Government in this endeavour.
 Moreover, it is essential that the transport network is planned and managed in a regional context and that there is a seamless transition across the boundaries of local government authorities.
+The extension of the railway line to Butler is well underway and passenger services are expected to commence by the end of 2014.

-Under Strategy 2.2.4 of the City's Strategic Plan 2008-2011, the City is committed to promoting and supporting sustainable transport opportunities.
+Under Strategy 2.2.4 of the City Strategic Plan 2008 2011, the City is committed to promoting and supporting sustainable transport opportunities.
 As such, the City has a responsibility to ensure alternative methods of transport are available to the community.
 Public transport initiatives, where sustainable, should be encouraged by the City.